nkapu/handlers/assembly.md

 ## 00:00 1.
 Motivation

-  * xmas video (too abstract?)
+  * xmas video (maybe too abstract?)
-  * twitter ad video?
   * Given the audience, recommended to state "why this matters" as early as possible.

 ## 00:05 2.
 Introduction to URLs and handlers

+  * Introduction What are URLs and URL schemes
-  * what happened in introvideo(s)?
+  * What happened in introvideo(s)?
-  * When I was young "gopher"
+  * When I was young gopher
-  * Nowadays "http" or magnet
+  * Nowadays http or magnet
-  * We found some dark corners of
+  * We found some dark corners
-  * what is a url handler and how it works
+  * What is a url handler and how it works?

 ## 00:10 3.
 Challenge